First impeachment of Sara Duterte: Congressional recess (February–June 2025)

 The Senate received the complaint from the House of Representatives on February 5, 2025, which also coincided with the last day of Senate session.
 The Articles of Impeachment were received by Senate secretary Renato Bantug at 5:49 p.m. but it was not reported to the plenary before it adjourned at 7:00 p.m.
 The Senate is obliged to convene as an impeachment court to process the complaint but there was no immediate schedule released.

 Senate President Chiz Escudero maintained that the Senate cannot start the proceedings until after the Congress reconvene on June 2, 2025.
 He has set that the trial proper to be held on July 30, 2025.
-He further maintained maintained that a trial cannot be "legally" started during this period since he believe that there has to be an ongoing session for the Senate to convene as an impeachment court.
+He further maintained that a trial cannot be "legally" started during this period since he believe that there has to be an ongoing session for the Senate to convene as an impeachment court.

 Lawyer Catalino Generillo Jr. on February 14 filed a petition for mandamus, before the Supreme Court arguing that the Senate has the "inescapable constitutional duty" to immediately start the trial.
 On February 18, a group of Mindanao-based lawyers filed a certiorari and sought a temporary restraining order to prevent the start of the trial.
 On the same day, Sara Duterte also sent a petition to the Supreme Court asking for the nullification of the impeachment complaint.

 Senator Ronald dela Rosa insisted he will remain "apolitical" while admitting his close ties to Duterte.
 When asked what is the implication of his participation in the National Rally for Peace in January 2025, Senator Robin Padilla committed to "definitely" vote "no" for Duterte's impeachment.